 Twin Cities Maker is an all volunteer community, that collaboratively operates a nonprofit organization and shared workshop.
 Our community members pay monthly dues, volunteer their time, and donate resources which go towards the upkeep of the shop and its tools and, in return, get to use the tools and space to build things that they wouldn’t be able to build at home.

 We’re very different from a gym.
 We want our community and our facilities to be available to people from all walks of life, and to do that we have keep our dues as low as possible.
-As a result, we don’t have paid employees and instead rely on you as a member, volunteering about 10 hours each year, and the dedication of our volunteer staff and the goodwill and cooperation of our members to keep everything working smoothly.
+As a result, we don’t have paid employees and instead rely on you as a member, volunteering about 10 hours each year, and the dedication of our volunteer staff to keep everything working smoothly.

 Here’s what you’re getting yourself into.